tkopton/aria-operations-content/README.md

 ---

 ## Super Metrics
-*(not necessarily related to my blog posts and located in a separate folder)*
+*Not necessarily related to my blog posts and located in a separate folder* *A README.md is (or will be soon) available in this folder describiung the Super Metrics*